> Choose your path to cod-given glory.

 Bard Quest is the second MS Paint Adventures comic, written by Andrew Hussie.
-Unlike its predecessor Jailbreak, it was the first attempt to use Choose Your Own Adventure-style branching story paths that didn't lead into one another.
+Unlike its predecessor Jailbreak, it was the first attempt to use Gamebook-style branching story paths that didn't lead into one another.
 It was also the first to have a definite plot — you are a bard tasked to perform for a bored king, but after proving your mettle to him, are appointed the kingdom's head Dragon Slayer and set off to do just that.

-The story was cancelled before Hussie started up work on Problem Sleuth.
+The story was cancelled before Hussie started up work on Problem Sleuth, starting and finishing in 2007 with only 47 pages to its name.
 It also holds the distinction of being the only adventure without a definitive end, since Jailbreak received one in 2011.

 - Astonishingly Appropriate Appearance: The owner of Cod Palace has quite the Gag Nose.

 - Boomerang Bigot: Despite the kingdom's strict laws on homosexuality, the king himself is gay.

 - The Cameo: The Bard and crew show up in Problem Sleuth when Ace Dick is trudging through a swamp during his Game of Life session.
 We see them in the same positions as they were left in the Swamp route, but we still don't know what happens to them afterwards.